 A Faraday cage is an enclosure made using a mesh of conductive materials like metals.
 This device can block electromagnetic fields, and it’s used primarily to protect EMF-sensitive objects from getting damaged.

-When they placed the birds inside the Faraday cage, their sense of detecting the earth’s magnetic field seemed to return.
+When they placed the birds inside the A Faraday cage, named after the English scientist Michael Faraday who invented them in 1836, is a structure used to shield its contents from external electric fields, including electromagnetic fields...
+More, their sense of detecting the earth’s magnetic field seemed to return.
 And when the researchers removed the birds from these special cages, they once again flew in random directions.

 This study demonstrates that EMF heavily impairs a bird’s ability to use magnetoreception, causing migratory birds to lose their sense of direction, potentially leading to eventual mass extinction.